lilca/Interfaces/SEGA_SC-3000/av_cable.md

 |4|5V|
 |5|-|

-Note that connector is DIN5.
+Note that it can also be used with Mega Drive, Master System, and Mark 3.

 ## References